tableau/extension-hierarchy-navigator-sandboxed/README.md

 # Hierarchy Navigator
 This extension allows you to visualize your recursive data (or 2 columns of non-recursive data) in a Tableau Dashboard.
 Two way interactivity with other dashboard components can be realized via two parameters.

+## What does it do?
+* Creates a tree menu for selection
+* Enables search across the tree
+* Allows up to 2 parameters for bi-directional sync (for both the current node label and id)
+* Enables filtering of the original sheet without impacting the extension
+* Enables mark selection on the original sheet
+* With combinations of any of the above, you dashboard expansion possibilities are limitless!

 ## How to use an Extension
 Follow the below steps to configure the extension.